Week 3 takeaways: Panic time for Cowboys, Raiders?

 Kerryon Johnson's 10-yard run in the fourth quarter gives the Lions their first 100-yard rusher in a game since Reggie Bush in 2013.

-The 1-2 Patriots host the 3-0 Dolphins on Sunday and the biggest question surrounding the team is if it can play with more urgency and energy after two straight weeks of not doing so.
+The 1-2 Patriots will host the 3-0 Dolphins on Sunday, and the biggest question surrounding the team is if it can play with more urgency and energy after two straight weeks of not doing so.
 In losing to the Lions on Sunday night, there are significant questions on offense and defense: Do they have enough weapons around Tom Brady, and can the defense get off the field on third down?
 It is unusual to see Brady finish with a stat line of 14-of-26 for 133 yards, with one touchdown and an interception.
 Too many times, it seemed, there simply weren't any open targets. -- Mike Reiss

 New Orleans Saints 43, Atlanta Falcons 37